DataFire/Integrations/integrations/generated/mashape_geodb/README.md

 * output [CitiesResponse](#citiesresponse)

 ### getCurrenciesUsingGET
-Get currencies, filtering by optional criteria.
+Find currencies, filtering by optional criteria.
 If no criteria are set, you will get back all known currencies.

 ```js